Pope Celestine V

-Pope Celestine V (Caelestinus V; 1209/1210 or 1215 – 19 May 1296), born Pietro Angelerio (according to some sources Angelario, Angelieri, Angelliero, or Angeleri), also known as Pietro da Morrone, Peter of Morrone, and Peter Celestine, was head of the Catholic Church and ruler of the Papal States for five months from 5 July to 13 December 1294, when he resigned.
+Pope Celestine V (Caelestinus V; 1209/1210 or 1215 – 19 May 1296), born Pietro Angelerio (according to some sources Angelario, Angelieri, Angelliero, or Angeleri), also known as Pietro da Morrone, Peter of Morrone, and Peter Celestine, was head of the Catholic Church and ruler of the Papal States for five months from 5 July to 13 December 1294, when he abdicated.
 He was also a monk and hermit who founded the order of the Celestines as a branch of the Benedictine order.

 He was elected pope in the Catholic Church's last non-conclave papal election, ending a two-year impasse.
-Among the few edicts of his to remain in force is the confirmation of the right of the pope to resign; nearly all of his other official acts were annulled by his successor, Boniface VIII.
+Among the few edicts of his to remain in force is the confirmation of the right of the pope to abdicate; nearly all of his other official acts were annulled by his successor, Boniface VIII.
 On 13 December 1294, a week after issuing the decree, Celestine resigned, stating his desire to return to his humble, pre-papal life.
 He was subsequently imprisoned by Boniface in the castle of Fumone in the Lazio region, in order to prevent his potential installation as antipope.
 He died in prison on 19 May 1296.

 Celestine was canonized on 5 May 1313 by Pope Clement V. No subsequent pope has taken the name Celestine.

 Early life

 Pietro Angelerio was born to Angelo Angelerio and Maria Leone in the rural region of Molise, in the Kingdom of Sicily.
 The exact village is believed to be Sant'Angelo Limosano, now part of the province of Campobasso in Italy.
 His father died when Pietro was five or six, leaving him the second-youngest of seven sons to have survived infancy, of twelve total born to Maria.

 Maria was particularly fond of Pietro and encouraged his spiritual development, imagining a different future for her son than becoming just a farmer or shepherd as were the local occupations.
 She sold some family property to hire a tutor for him, which engendered resentment and hostility from his brothers.
 Despite this, Pietro took to education well and quickly learned to read the psalter.

 He became a Benedictine monk at the Abbey of Santa Maria di Faifoli in the Diocese of Benevento when he was 17.
-He showed an extraordinary disposition toward asceticism and solitude, and in the early 1230s retired to a solitary cavern on the Montagne del Morrone, hence his name (Peter of Morrone).
+He showed an extraordinary disposition toward asceticism and solitude, and in the early 1230s retired to a solitary cavern on the Montagne del Morrone (thus his sobriquet "da Morrone").
 He began attracting followers of his eremitic lifestyle, and gained a reputation as a miracle worker.
 In 1244, after a brief visit to Rome for his ordination, he left this retreat, and went with two companions to a similar cave on the even more remote Maiella mountain in the Abruzzi region of central Italy, where he continued to live as a strict ascetic according to the example of John the Baptist.